 The Vasanta Mandapam, where the deities are placed during festivals, contains rare stone images.
 The Nayak rulers have been immortalized in brilliant statues.

-: Madurai is a city of festivals.
+Festivals in the Temples: Madurai is a city of festivals.
 The most important festival is the Meenakshi-Sundareswarar wedding on Chitra Poornima day. it is usually held in either April or May.
 The 64 Leelas of the Lord are commemorated round the year during different festivals.
 The illuminated Float Festival on Thai Poosam day (Jan-Feb) attracts a large number of pilgrims.